cyber-dojo/commander/README.md

   ...
   ```

-# overridding the default .env files
+# overriding the default .env files
 There are default .env files for three of the core-services:
 - nginx.env
 - grafana.env